Ecological-Complexity-Lab/lab_website/research/index.md

   flip=true
 %}
 ​
 In nature, multiple parasite species spread across multiple host species, creating a web of direct and indirect effects on transmission dynamics.
 Considering multihost-multiparasite interactions in epidemiological models is a non-trivial task because of model complexities and the nonlinearity involved in predicting higher-level interactions from lower-level ones.
 Another challenge is to link the ecological interactions at the species level with disease transmission at the individual level.
 We study the structure of host-parasite networks and aim to develop epidemiological models that can explain their structure.
+We also aim to understand how land use change affects the spread and risk of pathogens.

+{%
+  include tags.html
+  tags="NSF-BSF, host-parasite interactions"
+%}